joseph-tan/GCD-Course-Project/README.md

 The entries of f1 are inherently descriptive, as they indicate whether they are time (t) or frequency (f) domain signals, come from the Body or Gravity, were obtained from the accelerometer (Acc) or gyroscope (Gyro), were processed to calculate Jerk or magnitude (Mag), and the axial direction (X, Y, Z).
-Further information, particularly on how these signals were processed to obtain the final variables, can be found in the features_info.txt file in the UCI HAR Dataset folder.
+The variable names are already long enough as they are, so I decided not to expand them further, but instead, further information, particularly on how these signals were processed to obtain the final variables, can be found in the codebook and the features_info.txt file in the UCI HAR Dataset folder.

 Nonetheless, we clean up the entries by using str_replace_all() to:
-* Converting "-"s to "."s for easier reading - this yields f2
+* Convert "-"s to "."s for easier reading - this yields f2
-* Removing "()"s which don't add to the meaning of the names - this yields f3
+* Remove "()"s which don't add to the meaning of the names - this yields f3
-* Changing "std" to "std_dev" which is more intuitive as an abbreviation for standard deviation - this yields **f4**
+* Change "std" to "std_dev" which is more intuitive as an abbreviation for standard deviation - this yields **f4**

 We then create a column names vector "col" by concatenating the strings "Subject" (corresponding to column 1 or the subjtest/subjtrain frame), "Activity" (corresponding to column 2 or the ytest/ytrain frame) and **f4**, and assign